sheercat/atto/README.md

 # atto

-super mini http server. with upload form
+super handy http server. with upload form, basic auth.

-## Prerequisites

-You will need golang.

-## Running

-    go run main.go

 ## install

-    go get me
+    go get github.com/sheercat/atto

 ## Getting Started

    $ atto

+   $ atto --port=9090

+   $ atto --user=basic --pass=auth

-   then, serve current dir files to default port 8080 (option --port is available).
+   then, atto serve current dir files to default port 8080.

-   If you set params ?upload to url then serve file upload form. and you can upload file to current dir.
+   If you designate params '?upload' to url then atto serve html with file upload form. and you can upload file to current dir.

 ## License